bobanetwork/boba_legacy/faq.md

 ## What is the difference between Boba and Ethereum?

-Boba is similar to Ethereum.
+Boba is an augumentation over Ethereum.
 Just like you would on Ethereum, you can create and interact with Solidity smart contracts using the same wallet software you are already familiar with.
+However, Boba does not have a consensus algorithm of its own and relies on Ethereum.

 ## Is Boba safe?